Academic Human Resources

 Human Resource Records and Information Services (HRRIS) develops and maintains the university’s human resource information system, maintains faculty and staff records and provides information services to the university community and external agencies.
 Read more about Human Resources Records and Information Services.

 MHealthy is the university’s health and well-being program committed to creating a community of health where both the individual and organization thrive.
-MHealthy offers programs and services supporting physical activity, weight loss, nutrition, mental and emotional health, and occupational health, as well as FASAP and EAP counseling services for faculty and staff.
+MHealthy offers programs and services supporting physical activity, nutrition, mental and emotional health, and occupational health, as well as FASCCO and the Michigan Medicine Office of Counseling and Workplace Resilience counseling services for faculty and staff.
+MHealthy is part of U-M Health and Well-Being Services along with Occupational Health Services and Mental Health Counseling and Consultation Services.
 Read more about MHealthy and the programs and resources available.

 Recruiting and Employment Services